Updated on September 12th, 2023 by Bob Ciura

 Competitive Advantages & Recession Performance

 Altria benefits from a number of competitive advantages, which allowed the company to generate steady growth over so many years.
 First and foremost, Altria has tremendous brand loyalty.
-The retail market share for the flagship Marlboro cigarette brand has remained over 40% for many years.
+The retail market share for the flagship Marlboro cigarette brand has remained high for many years.
 This affords the company the ability to raise prices every year and not lose customers.

 Second, tobacco manufacturers operate an advantageous business model which does not require intensive capital outlays.
 Tobacco is not a capital-intensive business, thanks to economies of scale in production and distribution.
 This is why Altria generates strong free cash flow each year, even as revenue has stagnated from falling smoking rates.

 Another benefit of Altria’s business model is that it is highly resistant to recessions.
 Cigarettes and alcohol sales hold up very well during recessions, which keeps Altria’s profitability and dividend growth intact.
 The company performed strongly during the previous major economic downturn, the Great Recession of 2008-2009:

 - 2008 earnings-per-share: $1.66